 Cornish Mines 2: Hingston Downs Mine

-Cornish Mines Link 10; The remaining Pumping Engine House on Bayly’s Shaft at Hingston Downs Mine.
+Cornish Mines Link 9: This image is of the remaining Pumping Engine House on Bayly’s Shaft at Hingston Downs Mine.

 Cornish Mines 2: Killifreth Mine